Turkey

 2. Pull your turkey out of the fridge and let it sit in the kitchen uncovered for about an hour to take the chill off it.
 This is safe because only the outside is likely to get above 40°F and that part's going to go way over a safe temperature while roasting.

 3. When the turkey is just about to go into the oven, and not at all before, bring your stuffing up to a full simmer temperature, take it off the heat, mix in the bread cubes and start stuffing as soon as you can handle it.
+Thick rubber gloves can help here - the ones recommended for lifting the turkey are fine.

 4. Stuff the front first.
 Stretch the skin over the stuffing and pin it behind the neck with a bamboo skewer.
 The front of the turkey should now have a natural contour as if the turkey had just finished a good meal.

 5. Stuff the main body cavity of the turkey - not too tight since some stuffings expand just slightly while cooking.
-Some stuffing will be exposed between the legs, this isn't a problem but see that it's firm enough so it won't all fall out when you turn the turkey breast side down, as you will for the first phase of roasting.
-See my page Roasting a Turkey for complete procedures.
+Some stuffing will be exposed between the legs, this isn't a problem, but see that it's firm enough so it won't all fall out when you turn the turkey breast side down, as you will for the first phase of roasting.
+See our page Roasting a Turkey for complete procedures.

 6. When the turkey has reached the target temperature of 160°F, (thickest part of thigh), check the stuffing in the center of the main cavity and make sure it's at 155°F (both temperatures will rise 5°F while the turkey is resting).
 If it's not up there you're going to have to scoop it out, put it in a baking dish with a little stock, and bake it in the oven for 20 minutes.
 Leave the front stuffed as it will certainly be up to temperature.